Julie Baker (Flute)

 Hal Melia plays woodwinds, keyboards, and EWI, sings, writes, arranges, and teaches all kinds of music.
 His premier CD, WADUYATHINK, was released in 1993 on Positive Music Records and was a top 25 Gavin jazz CD.
 With a Masters Degree in from the University of Cincinnati College-Conservatory of Music, Hal is now Associate Professor of Music and Director of Jazz Studies at Central State University in Wilberforce, OH.
 He has appeared in several major motion pictures and on many CD’s as a guest artist and soloist over his long career.
 Hal is in high demand as a concert performer, clinician, and recording artist.

 Dr. Morris teaches saxophone performance and is the director of the Dayton Jazz Ensemble.
-He also serves as the associate director of athletic bands and coordinates jazz studies.
+He has been a professor at the University of Dayton since 1993 and serves as the associate director of athletic bands and coordinates jazz studies.
 Dr. Morris has been active as a performer, educator, and clinician since he began his college years.
 He has been a concerto/aria finalist at each university he attended, and he has performed as a soloist across the country and in South America.
 Dr. Morris is also active as a marching band clinician, drill designer and color guard instructor.

-Matt Snyder received his Bachelors in Music Performance from Wright State University.
+Matt Snyder received his Bachelor of Music in Clarinet Performance from Wright State University.
 Matt’s most memorable experiences in college include membership of the WSU Wind Symphony Leadership Council, serving as principal clarinet of the College Band Directors National Association, earning the Clark Haines “Most Outstanding Musician” award in the WSU Wind Symphony, receiving “Honorable Mention” in the Music Teachers National Association competition, and earning first place in WSU’s Honors Recital.

 Sean Vore is currently Assistant Principal Horn of the Dayton Philharmonic and a member of the Utah Festival Opera and Theatre Company.
 In addition, he maintains an active freelance and teaching career in southwest Ohio, Indiana and Kentucky.
 As an orchestral musician he has performed in orchestras throughout the United States, Europe and Asia.
 Mr. Vore received his Masters of Music in Horn Performance from the University of Cincinnati College-Conservatory of Music and a Bachelors of Music from Mannes College of Music in New York.